Internet-Draft OAuth Mission Child Delegation August 2026

 client_id=s6BhdRkqt3

-The Mission Issuer processes the request per Section 6.5 and creates the Child Mission.
+The Mission Issuer resolves the parent from subject_token, verifies the presenter controls the token's confirmation key, processes the request per Section 6.7, and, as this child is a strict subset of the parent, completes synchronously (Section 6.4) and creates the Child Mission.
 The sub-agent then authenticates as subagent-invoice-extractor at the token endpoint and redeems its own grant (Section 6.1); no child credential transits the parent.
 The decoded child access token:

 {